arpitshah2991996/code-20210826-arpitshah/README.md

 4. Necessary policies and roles required for this use-case.

 -->>Necessary Roles and Policies is attached to the relevant resourecs with the minimal access provided.

+**Improvements based on efficiency and security point of view**
+* Leverage existing retry logic and dead letter queues.
+If the Lambda function does not return success, the message will not be deleted from the queue and will reappear after the visibility timeout has expired.
+* Allow built-in support for **dead letter queues** to be leveraged.
+After a specified number of failures, the message will automatically be placed in the DLQ for later inspection.
+* Messages are deleted after the Lambda function completes successfully.
+As such, the visibility timeout for queues and messages should be long enough that any tasks or jobs associated with the message can be completed in time.